hyperledger-archives/sawtooth-rfcs/text/0000-add-peers-in-runtime.md

 When the validator receives a new request for adding peers it:

 - Validates the format of peer URI which has to be `tcp://ADDRESS:PORT_NUMBER`;
-- If the validation was successful then the validator tries to connect to a provided peer.
-If the connection was successful it returns the `OK` status.
+- If the validation was successful, then the validator tries to connect to a provided peer.
+If the connection was successful, it returns the `OK` status.
-  Otherwise the corresponding error status is returned.
+  Otherwise, the corresponding error status is returned.

 Edge cases:

 - The peer address format was wrong in one or more of the provided peers.
-If that happens then the request fails without adding any new peers to the peers list and returns the `INVALID_PEER_URI` status along with the list of faulty peer URIs.
+If that happens, then the request fails without adding any new peers to the peers list and returns the `INVALID_PEER_URI` status along with the list of faulty peer URIs.
-- If the `--maximum-peer-connectivity` parameter was provided to the validator then the validator checks if it has reached the maximum peer connectivity and fails with an error if so.
+- If the `--maximum-peer-connectivity` parameter was provided to the validator, then the validator checks if it has reached the maximum peer connectivity, and fails with an error if so.
 The validator also fails if it cannot add _all_ of the peers provided in a request without breaking the provided `maximum-peer-connectivity`.